paullatzelsperger/.github-edc/docs/decision-records/2022-02-10-code-coverage/sonarqube.md

 ## Limitations of the Community Edition version

 - Analysis of multiple branches is not supported
-- Reporting measures to branches and pull requests in Github not supported
+- Reporting measures to branches and pull requests in GitHub not supported
-- Automatic detection of branches/pull requests in Github Actions not supported
+- Automatic detection of branches/pull requests in GitHub Actions not supported